 Fern microsorum pteropus can survive living in brackish, salty water but prefers fresh water.
 Salinity shouldn’t go above 1.00g, as your plant may show signs of leaf melt at higher levels of salinity.
 The pH level of your water should be between 6 and 7.5, as well.

 It’s important to change out 25% of your aquarium’s water every 2 weeks to remove any excess nutrients or fish waste and to keep the water fresh.
-Your java fern also loves oxygenated water, so aquariums with pump systems are ideal.
+Your java fern microsorum also loves oxygenated water, so aquariums with pump systems are ideal.
 It doesn’t need CO2 as much as other water plants.

 Rather than planting this in the substrate of the tank, it’s advised that you loosely secure your java fern on driftwood or rocks with a piece of cotton thread.
 This keeps the roots in contact with the growing medium until it can develop a firm grip, and the thread will eventually rot away.

 Aquatic plants require four basic nutrients to grow.
 These are iron, manganese, nitrogen, and phosphorous.
 Sometimes, additional micronutrients such as copper, zinc, borate, or molybdenum are necessary as well.

 The fertilizer you’ll want to use for these aquatic plants is a bit different than a traditional fertilizer.
 Designed to be safe for fish as well as the plants, these come in two different formats: liquid and tablet.

 Liquid fertilizers may cause some clouding of the water or promote algae growth if you use too much of them.
 When in doubt, under-fertilize.
 Follow the manufacturer’s directions for your tank size.
-I like API Leaf Zone Aquarium Plant Food as it provides everything a java fern needs.
+I like API Leaf Zone Aquarium Plant Food as it provides everything these aquarium plants need.

 Don’t use a standard liquid plant fertilizer, as it may be risky for your fish.